ChackDan/PStemp/Update-AzureRmServiceFabricDurability.md

 # Update-AzureRmServiceFabricDurability

 ## SYNOPSIS
-Update durability of the cluster
+Update durability tier and VM SKU of a nodetype in a cluster.

 ## SYNTAX